ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 >Monte Carlo methods are based on the analogy between probability and volume.
 The mathematics of measure formalizes the intuitive notion of probability, associating an event with a set of outcomes and defining the probability of the event to be its volume or measure relative to that of a universe of possible outcomes.
 Monte Carlo uses this identity in reverse, calculating the volume of a set by interpreting the volume as a probability.
 In the simplest case, this means sampling randomly from a universe of possible outcomes and taking the fraction of random draws that fall in a given set as an estimate of the set’s volume.
 The law of large numbers ensures that this estimate converges to the correct value as the number of draws increases.
 The central limit theorem provides information about the likely magnitude of the error in the estimate after a finite number of draws.

-If you are new to the subject, keep these ideas in mind as they will help you to understand what follows next.
+If you are new to the subject, keep these ideas in mind to help you understand what follows next.

 ## First Examples